pasimoes/db23ai-intro-workshop/docs/content/configuration/db_config.md

 {{< hint type=[tip] icon=gdoc_info_outline title="Multiple Users" >}}
 Creating multiple users in the same database allows developers to separate their experiments simply by changing the "Database User:"
 {{< /hint >}}

+To use the Retrieval-Augmented Generation (RAG) functionality of the Sandbox, you will need to setup/enable an [embedding model](../model_config) and have access to an **Oracle Database 23ai**.
+Both the [Always Free Oracle Autonomous Database Serverless (ADB-S)](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/autonomous-always-free.html) and the [Oracle Database 23ai Free](https://www.oracle.com/uk/database/free/get-started/) are supported.
+They are a great, no-cost, way to get up and running quickly.